CloudaYolla/PersonalizePOC/README.md

 ## Cleaning up Resources

+### Step 1: Make sure you execute the cleanup steps at the end of Module 3 Notebook
+It deletes campaigns, solutions, event trackers, datasets and dataset groups.
+Check from the AWS Personalize console, that all are deleted.
+If not, delete each from the console.

+The IAM role for Amazon personalize created inside the Module 1 is not deleted from the notebook, nor from the CloudFormation, because it is also reused for optional Module 4.
+Delete it from IAM Console -> Roles after finishing Module 4.

+### Step 2: Delete CloudFormation Stack (for Modules 1,2 and 3)
 Once you have completed all of the work in the Notebooks and have completed the cleanup steps there as well, the last thing to do is to delete the stack you created with CloudFormation.
 To do that, inside the AWS Console again click the `Services` link at the top, and this time enter in `CloudFormation` and click the link for it.
 Click the `Delete` button on the demo stack you created.
 You'll now notice that the stack is in progress of being deleted.
 Once you see `Delete Completed` you know that everything has been deleted and you are 100% done with this lab.

-You will need to delete all campaigns, solutions, datasets, event trackers and dataset groups manually.
-This will be fixed in the next version.
+**Important Note:** This action deletes the SageMaker notebook.
+Make sure you download your data (notebook code etc.) before deletion (if you modified the default notebook).

+### Step 3: [Optional] Make sure you execute the cleanup steps at the end of Module 4 Notebook
+If you did Module 4, do this step as well.
+It deletes campaigns, solutions, event trackers, datasets and dataset groups.
+Check from the AWS Personalize console, that all are deleted.
+If not, delete each from the console.

+The IAM role for Amazon personalize created inside the Module 1 is not deleted from the notebook, nor from the CloudFormation, because it is also reused for optional Module 4.
+Delete it from IAM Console -> Roles after finishing Module 4.

 ### Next Steps

 Identify your use case and data sources, and start testing Amazon Personalize.
 Contact your AWS team for PoC/pilot support.